TuGraz-ITI/JamLab-NG/README.md

 ### Jelly Tool

 Jelly is build around Scapy and will be released soon!
+To get started with Scapy as is, follow the guide to put your Wi-Fi card into [monitor mode](https://github.com/seemoo-lab/nexmon/tree/master/#using-the-monitor-mode-patch-1).

 ### Gotchas
-Keep in mind that libisl needs to be build first.
+Keep in mind, that libisl needs to be build first.
-Do not forget to first build the build tools, ucode, flashpatches etc by running make in the root of nexmon.
+Do not forget to first build the build tools and extract parts (ucode, flashpatches) from the current firmware by running ```make``` in the root of nexmon.
 When sourcing setup_env.sh as user, keep in mind that later operations requiring root will need to be run with ```sudo -E make xxx```.
 To avoid this you can source as root user (keep in mind, this is not very safe).
 Do not forget to install nexutil from utilities/nexutil/!